gimbalinc/airship-adapter-android/README.md

 `shouldTrackCustomEntryEvents` and `shouldTrackCustomExitEvents` preferences to track events upon place entry and departure, respectively.
 Place entry events are named `gimbal_custom_entry_event` and departure events are named `gimbal_custom_exit_event`.

+Each `CustomEvent` is populated with the following properties:

+- `visitID` - a UUID for the Gimbal Visit.
+This is common for the visit's entry and departure.
+- `placeIdentifier` - a UUID for the Gimbal Place
+- `placeName` - the human readable place name as entered in Gimbal Manager.
+Not necessarily unique!
+- `source` - always Gimbal
+- `boundaryEvent` - an enumeration of `1` for entry and `2` for exit/departure

+If there are any Place Attributes key-value pairs (as set on the triggering place in Gimbal Manager) present on the place that triggered the event, they will also be added to the `CustomEvent` properties.
+They are prefixed with `GMBL_PA_`, e.g. `DMA:825` becomes `GMBL_PA_DMA:825`.

 For more information regarding Airship Custom Events, see the Airship [Custom Event](https://docs.airship.com/guides/messaging/user-guide/data/custom-events/index.html)